 Local climber Terry Taylor, who contributed the Rhinog section to the above book and was responsible for much of the area’s exploration, also maintains the website www.midwalesclimbing.com, which provides info on recent updates in the area.
 A free pdf providing details of new routes climbed between 2002 and 2009 can be downloaded from this and the Climbers’ Club’s website… or you could just download it here.

-The latest offering in guidebooks comes in the form of Cicerone Press’ The Ridges of England, Wales and Ireland (2009) by Dan Bailey.
-Obviously this guide is not exclusive to the Rhinogydd, but does contain a lavishly illustrated description of Rhinog Fach’s South Ridge; it’s a good choice if you don’t plan on spending a lot of time climbing in Meirionnydd, like ridges and don’t mind travelling about a bit.
+Another good guidebook comes in the form of Cicerone Press’ The Ridges of England, Wales and Ireland (2009) by Dan Bailey.
+Obviously this guide is not exclusive to the Rhinogydd, but does contain a lavishly illustrated description of Rhinog Fach’s South Ridge; it’s a good choice if you don’t plan on spending a lot of time climbing in Meirionnydd, like ridges and don’t mind traveling about a bit.

 Craig y Gwynt

 The most northerly crag of the range, Craig y Gwynt faces west and benefits from a sunny disposition.
 Short and ideal for the soloist (saves carrying gear a long distance), it is home to a number of routes that range in difficulty from D to E3 5c.

 The northernmost summit of the Rhinogydd is littered with many minor edges, only two of which yield any routes.
 Craig Fawr has routes ranging from VS 4c to E2 6a, while the smaller Bwlch Diffwys is home to routes of D to E3 6a.